codeitlikemiley/leptos_wasi/README.md

 ## Disclaimer

-This crate is **EXPERIMENTAL** and the author is not affiliated with the Bytecode Allience nor funded by any organisation, consider this crate **MUST** become a community-driven project and be battle-tested to be deemed *production-ready*.
+This crate is **EXPERIMENTAL** and the author is not affiliated with the Bytecode Alliance nor funded by any organisation.
+Consider this crate should become a community-driven project and be battle-tested to be deemed *production-ready*.

 Contributions are welcome!

 ## Usage

-TODO Write a template starter for the crate.
+TODO: Write a template starter for the crate.

 ### Compatibility